NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Dendrologist.md

 Choose two attribute boosts.
 One must be to **Intelligence** or **Wisdom**, and one is a free attribute boost.

 You're trained in the Survival skill and the Plane of Wood Lore skill.
-You gain the [[Feats/Terrain Expertise|Terrain Expertise]] skill feat for forests.
+You gain the [[Terrain Expertise|Terrain Expertise]] skill feat for forests.

 *Source: Pathfinder Rage of Elements*
 *OGL*